sonvx/word2vecVN/README.md

 - word2vec-simple-visualization: It is working well.
 Please read the readme file inside that folder to know how to test the model.
 ## Note:
 -  This model is trained using data of Le et al. http://mim.hus.vnu.edu.vn/phuonglh/node/72
-	+ Data information: 7.1G text with 1,675,819 word types from a corpus of 974,393,244 raw words and 97,440 sentences.
+	+ Data information: 7.1G text with 1,675,819 word types from a corpus of 974,393,244 raw words and 97,440 documents.
 Note that all words are tokenized words.

 ### Citation